-June's celestial spectacle, called a transit of Venus, happens only four times every 243 years.
+June's celestial spectacle, called a Transit of Venus, happens only four times every 243 years.
 However, the spacing between each occurrence is very uneven: it's 121½ years, then 8 years, then 105½ years, then 8 years again.
-The last transit occurred in June 2004 — and after this June's event there won't be another until December 2117.
+The last transit of Venus occurred in June 2004 — and after this June's event there won't be another until December 2117.

 The best-positioned skygazers are those in eastern Asia, eastern Australia, Alaska, New Zealand, and all of the Pacific from Hawaii westward.
 They have ringside seats for watching the entire transit, including the crucial events around both its start and finish.